ropensci/tidyqpcr/README.md

 devtools::install_github("ewallace/tidyqpcr")
 ```
 **Note**
-Older versions of the remote package automatically convert warnings to errors during installation.
+older versions of the remote package automatically convert warnings to errors during installation.
 Please update your remotes package to >2.3.0 in order to remove this default.

 Then load tidyqpcr as a standard package: